shopware5/devdocs/source/blog/_posts/2015-11-26-pdo-inspector.md

 ### Half the battle: Decorating the PDO connection:
 As mentioned before, statically analyzing all SQL queries from an application is hard, as the queries might be assembled dynamically during runtime.
-But there is another point to address: The database connection itself: As every SQL query is going to hit the database server sooner or later, one could try to catch the queries there - after they have been assembled by the application and before they hit the SQL server.
+But there is another point to address: The database connection itself: As every SQL query is going to hit the database server sooner or later, we could try to catch the queries there - after they have been assembled by the application and before they hit the SQL server.
 In modern PHP application this will the PDO connection in most cases.
 The PDO object in PHP has three functions we might be interested in: